Blog Post

 What happens after an accelerator program ends?

 Most programs end with a demo day where you pitch to investors.
-After that, you are on your own operationally, though alumni networks and mentor relationships often continue long after the program.
+After that, you're on your own operationally, though alumni networks and mentor relationships often continue long after the program.

 Sources